Skip To Main Content

 Check your symptoms

 Our handy symptom checker can help you assess whether your CRSwNP is under control.
-It's a simple quesitonnaire that asks you about your symptoms and how they're affecting you.
-You can then share your results with your doctor so you get the right treatment and care for you.
+It's a simple questionnaire that asks you about your symptoms and how they're affecting you.
+You can then share your results with your doctor and discuss the adapted treatment and care.

-Triggers, like the ones shown below, may irriate your nasal passages and make your nasal polyps worse, so avoiding them may help reduce your symptoms:
+Triggers, like the ones listed below, may irritate your nasal passages and make your nasal polyps worse, so avoiding them may help reduce your symptoms7:

 • Tobacco smoke